 Do you use a natural deodorant stick or cream?

-If you’ve already ditched your aluminum-laden antiperspirant then you might already have a preference for either a natural deodorant stick or cream.
+If you’ve ditched antiperspirant then you might already have a preference for either a natural deodorant stick or cream.
 If you’re new to this journey of ditching antiperspirant — the one thing you believe retains friendships and keeps you employed — then listen up.

 There are many factors dictating a successful antiperspirant detox, but first let’s talk about products.

 Traditionally, most natural deodorants were in stick form.
-If you made the switch, you’d most likely use a deodorant stick as your only option.
+If you made the switch, you’ve most likely used a deodorant stick as your only option.
 I know so many people who have tried natural deodorant sticks and have given up after one try because it just failed miserably.

 There’s a reason for this!
 Deodorant creams are SUPERIOR to deodorant sticks (I’m talking about the kind you find in the natural food store like Jason or Tom’s of Maine).